RTEMS/rtems-docs/c-user/fatal_error.rst

     A deadlock was detected during a thread queue enqueue operation.

 INTERNAL_ERROR_THREAD_QUEUE_ENQUEUE_STICKY_FROM_BAD_STATE (29)
-    This fatal error can only happen on SMP configurations.
+    This fatal error can only happen in SMP configurations.
 It is not allowed to obtain MrsP semaphores in a context with thread dispatching disabled, for example interrupt context.